-It was following a visit in the spring of 1989 with my friend and confessor, Father Basil Zion whom I met as a student at Queen’s University in the mid-1980s.
+It was following a visit in the spring of 1989 with my friend and confessor, Father Basil Zion, whom I met as a student at Queen’s University in the mid-1980s.
 Father Basil was a Russian Orthodox priest who was on the faculty at the Queen’s Theological College.
 He held liturgies for Saint Gregory of Nyssa Parish in his own home.
 We became friends after my graduation in 1986.
 Father Basil was sympathetic and supportive of gay people and encouraged me to be true to myself in accepting my gayness.
 Upon my return home to Ottawa, I looked up Gays of Ottawa, a gay rights group founded in 1971.
 I was aware of its existence years before when I was in high school.
 I remember a news report in 1980 in which members of Gays of Ottawa protested outside a movie theatre where the feature film Cruising was playing.
 Gays of Ottawa published a monthly newspaper from 1972-1995, Go Info.
 I remember the first time I saw an issue of Go Info.
 It was during the summer of 1982 when I worked in a bookshop in the Glebe district of Ottawa.
 A young man came in to pick up a copy.
-I remember feeling astounded as I smiled at him, while trying not to look too intently, thinking “wow, a real live gay man!”
+I remember feeling astounded as I smiled at him while trying not to look too intently, thinking, “wow, a real live gay man!”

-I started attending social events at the GO Centre located over top of a laundromat 318 Lisgar Street.
+I started attending social events at the GO Centre located over the top of a laundromat 318 Lisgar Street.
 It was there I met Alvin with whom I embarked on a long term relationship in the Autumn of 1989.
 Alvin and I remained together until the mid-1990s when we parted company.
 We remain friends to this day.
-While we were together we attended social events and discussion groups at the GO Centre.
+While we were together, we attended social events and discussion groups at the GO Centre.
 There was a men’s discussion group on Monday nights where gay rights issues such as gay men’s health, dating, relationships, sex and crucially AIDS and how to protect yourself from exposure to HIV were talked over.
 We also attended a couples group.
-I remember one session in particular where a lawyer addressed the assembled gay and lesbian couples.
+I remember one session in particular, where a lawyer addressed the assembled gay and lesbian couples.
 She provided invaluable advice on what same-sex couples could do to protect their legal and financial affairs as couples as same-sex relationships did not have the same legal standing as heterosexual couples at the time.

 Posted by Geoffrey